 So back to my closet!
 The goal was to make it prettier and to work with the wire shelving.

-In order to draw your eye up and to distract from the shelving, I decided to wallpaper the ceiling in my small 73″x84″ closet and my friends at wallpaperdirect were kind enough to provide me with the paper.
-I picked wallpaper by Lindholm and you can buy it HERE.
-As usual I was smitten with the graphic black and white pattern.
+In order to draw your eye up and to distract from the shelving, I decided to wallpaper the ceiling in my small 73″x84″ closet, and my friends at wallpaperdirect were kind enough to provide me with the paper.
+I picked wallpaper by Lindholm (I don’t think it’s available anymore).
+As usual, I was smitten with the graphic black and white pattern.

 Isn’t it cool?
 I can imagine this wallpaper in so many other rooms!